 OnSite Learning Center

-An Autonomous Driving Dataset Learning and Application Platform
+A Learning and Application Platform for Autonomous-Driving Datasets

-The OnSite Learning Center is a comprehensive platform for learning, communication, and resource sharing in autonomous driving.
-It organizes learning resources such as datasets, sample models, benchmark models, and leaderboards by research problem and task, helping learners build a systematic understanding of autonomous driving technology.
-The platform provides categorized services for users at different levels, helping beginners get started quickly, supporting advanced learners in deeper research, encouraging algorithm developers to contribute and co-build, and fostering a complete autonomous driving learning community.
+OnSite Learning Center is a comprehensive platform for learning, exchanging knowledge, and sharing resources in autonomous-driving technology.
+It organizes learning resources—including datasets, example models, Benchmark Models, and Leaderboards—around research problems and specific tasks, helping learners build a systematic understanding of autonomous driving.
+The platform provides tailored services for users at different levels: helping beginners get started quickly, supporting advanced learners in deeper study, encouraging algorithm developers to participate in Co-build and Share, and fostering a well-rounded autonomous-driving learning community.

-Understand the technical system and try sample models
+Understand the technical landscape and get started with example models

-- The OnSite Learning Center providesBeginning Learnerswith curated learning resources, including introductions to core concepts and hands-on sample code.
+- The OnSite Learning Center providesBeginner Learnerswith curated learning resources, including introductions to core concepts and hands-on sample code.

 - InQuick Start, you can access these resources.
 For the five problem areas of perception, prediction, decision and planning, control, and end-to-end learning, we provide problem and task descriptions as well as step-by-step tutorials for mainstream foundational research models.
 Learners can deepen their understanding of theory through hands-on practice after mastering the basics.